demomevil/apnacollege/README.md

 # apnacollege
-this is my first git reprosetry
+This is my first reprository
+Author - Harsh Kapil